 - Women in their prime are educated about what we need to do, how we need to do it, and what we should and shouldn’t eat.
 However, we allow ourselves leeway and the occasional cheat day.
 Or week.
 Without an overabundance of guilt.

 - We are delighted to no longer have to worry about birth control – but find menopausal acne a cruel price to pay.

 - We’ve found the freedom (and time) to enjoy a healthy physical relationship now that the house is empty, the daily stress of child rearing is over, and we know how to check our professional life at the door.

 - We aren’t afraid to try a new hair color or style.
 For that matter, many of us try Botox, fillers, and a variety of treatments aimed at making us look as youthful and confident as we feel.

 - Trends come and go, but good taste is forever.
-We wear what we want and don’t care what anyone thinks.
+Women in their prime wear what we want and don’t care what anyone thinks.
 We’ve lived long enough to know what complements our skin tone, shape and lifestyle.

 - As Nora Ephron wrote, we feel bad about our necks – but better about our collections of handbags, scarves and turtleneck sweaters.

 - We’ve learned we won’t die if someone sees us in public without lipstick; a run in our stockings isn’t the end of the world; and big, oversized Jackie O sunglasses are a girl’s best friend.

 - We know what real glamour is; and real beauty – the kind that surrounds a woman who wields her power for good in a world that doesn’t always make that easy.